Thamesmead, Greenwich/Bexley

 Once dubbed the ‘town of the twenty-first century’ Thamesmead is a vast housing estate, with some peripheral industry, situated on former marshland between Woolwich and Erith

 The River Thames here makes its most northerly excursion within Greater London, so Thamesmead is on the same latitude as Westminster.
-Its name was the winning entry in a newspaper competition, although it’s been suggested that the planners always had that name in mind – and they simply waited for a competition entrant to come up with it too.
+Its name was the winning entry in a newspaper competition, although it has been suggested that the planners always had that name in mind – and they simply waited for a competition entrant to come up with it too.

 After the land was vacated by the military, the Greater London Council developed Thamesmead in fits and starts from the mid-1960s to the early 1980s.
 The area was divided into sectors, of which Thamesmead South was the main housing zone, while Thamesmead East was initially designated for industry and commerce.
 Thamesmead Central offers the majority of the town’s retail facilities – but these are woefully inadequate for a settlement of such proportions.
 Thamesmead North was the last of the municipally built zones, while Thamesmead West later saw private development on a major scale.
 The first buildings used pre-cast concrete but this was subsequently abandoned in favour of more humane materials.

-The topography is dominated by a series of lakes and canals that serve to drain surface water as well as providing good fishing and relieving the starkness of the built environment.
 After the abolition of the GLC, the estate’s ownership transferred to a trust company and the founders’ wishful vision of a futuristic community has largely been abandoned in favour of traditional British suburban housebuilding.
-Large sums of money from municipal, national government and European Union sources have continued to be ploughed into improvement and expansion but forecasts of Thamesmead’s final population have halved from the original target of 100,000.

 Stanley Kubrick used Thamesmead South for location scenes in his 1971 masterpiece A Clockwork Orange: Southmere lake doubles as the ‘Flat Block Marina’, an old tramp is attacked under a walkway by the shopping centre and Alex dumps his fellow droogs into the water beside Binsey Walk.
-The area was depicted again in Beautiful Thing, Jonathan Harvey’s 1996 portrayal of life in the vicinity of Tavy Bridge.
-Since 2009, Thamesmead’s least glamorous parts have been the setting for E4’s comic drama Misfits.
-This award-winning series makes outstanding and extensive use of the estate’s stark architectural features and bleak ambience.
-As with A Clockwork Orange, Southmere is also employed to excellent effect, including one scene in which a phony Messiah walks on the water.

 Postal districts and postcode area: SE28, SE2 and Erith, DA18

-Population: 22,456 (Bexley’s ward of Thamesmead East and Greenwich’s ward of Thamesmead Moorings)
+Population: 31,824 (Bexley’s ward of Thamesmead East and Greenwich’s ward of Thamesmead Moorings, 2011 census – a 42 per cent increase on 2001)

 Further reading: Foreman and Bossert, Thamesmead Rediscovered, Alan Conisbee and Associates, 1998